Why diversity matters

 At the end of the day, fostering diversity, equity and inclusion isn’t just a good thing to do—it’s crucial to the success of our business and all business.”

-David Kenny, CEO and Chief Diversity Officer
+David Kenny, CEO

 At Nielsen, we focus on systematically integrating inclusion and accountability into the full employee experience through four focus areas: people, products and thought leadership, supplier diversity and community outreach.